 For your lawn to continue to strengthen from this position, it is advisable that you keep up the new good habits of mowing as required 1-2 times per week while the lawn is growing well, and watering deeply 1-2 times per week when the weather is hot and dry.

 Check out or Lawn Maintenance page for help on more standard lawn care.
 Alternatively, there is vast information available within our Blog.
 If you have any problems or questions regarding the above at any point, just drop us a line and we’ll get back to you with help and advice.

 Below is an example of one of our lawns in the days and in the months following renovation work.
 Previously, this lawn was a thatchy, straw-like surface made up of dead matter.
 Regular mowing and watering when combined with our work produces excellent results.
-Our renovation work as seen on our Lawn Re-Starter page is the starting point for a number of our lawn care customers.
+Our renovation work as seen as with our Lawn Rescue is the starting point for a number of our lawn care customers.

-This heavy work upfront along with 12 months of our lawn treatment equates to around half the cost of having your lawn re-turfed.
+This heavy work equates to around half the cost of having your lawn re-turfed.
 In the long run our treatments are extremely cost effective to keep your lawn at its very best, preventing a future major outlay.